digitalrebar/doc/user/webux/provisioner.rst

 Provisioner
 ===========

-Similarly to :ref:`ux_app_catalog`, the "Provisioner" tab will not open a page, rather it will give three options: "Machines", "Boot Environment", and "Templates".
+Similarly to :ref:`ux_app_catalog`, the "Provisioner" tab will not open a page, rather it will give three options: "Machines", "Boot Environments", and "Templates".

 .. _ux_machines: